-To be successful, applicants are expected to develop deep professional relationships that will result in highly collaborative and engaged interdisciplinary teams that can identify and tackle significant health care problems and implement innovations in community or clinical health care settings to ensure the systematic uptake of research findings.
+To be successful in this track, applicants are expected to present in-depth quantitative and/or qualitative research designs, including participant recruitment, data collection methods, and data analysis plan as well as a plan for assessing clinical impact, including specific metrics and evaluation methods.
+Additionally, applicants are expected to develop deep professional relationships that will result in highly collaborative and engaged interdisciplinary teams that can identify and tackle significant health care problems and implement innovations in community or clinical health care settings to ensure the systematic uptake of research findings.